 In that more glamorous era, stars weren’t doing no make-up virtual job interviews in their basement home offices to show they were just like the rest of us, but rather posing like larger-than-life movie stars in their movie set-worthy private residences.
 Hollywood Regency was part of an era where luminaries like Marlene Dietrich, Joan Crawford, Gloria Swanson, and Carole Lombard, to name a few, were still in the business of propagating Hollywood mystique and glamour.

 While Hollywood Regency coincided with the popularity of Art Deco, it remained a distinct style, eventually running its course as the International Style and Mid-century Modernism became the prevailing aesthetic.
 But Hollywood Regency will always appeal to maximalists, and has never really gone out of style.
-Hollywood Regency style continues to influence modern designers such as Kelly Wearstler and home decorators alike, who keep the classic Hollywood style current by mixing it with neutrals and balancing retro glamour with a slightly more pared down sense of modern luxe.
+Hollywood Regency style continues to influence modern designers such as Kelly Wearstler and home decorators alike, who keep the classic Hollywood style current by mixing it with neutrals and balancing retro glamor with a slightly more pared down sense of modern luxe.
 Even those who don't wholeheartedly embrace Hollywood Regency style can add a bit of sophisticated to any room with a well-chosen piece of mirrored furniture, or another hallmark of the design style.

 Key Characterstics of Hollywood Regency Style